lokalized/lokalized-java/README.md

     // "Smart" locale selection which queries the current web request for locale data.
     // MyWebContext is a class you might write yourself, perhaps using a ThreadLocal internally Locale locale = MyWebContext.getHttpServletRequest().getLocale();
-    // Lokalized gives you a matcher, which knows the most appropriate translation file to use.
+    // Lokalized gives you a matcher, which knows the most appropriate localized strings file to use.
     // The matcher also supports language range sets, e.g. `Accept-Language` HTTP request header return matcher.bestMatchFor(locale);
   })